mohanraj-nagasamy/mohanraj-nagasamy.github.com/_posts/2014-03-12-java-performance.markdown

 Notes from [Java Performance](http://www.informit.com/store/java-performance-livelessons-video-training-downloadable-9780133443554) by Charlie Hunt.
 Reference [book](http://www.amazon.com/Java-Performance-Charlie-Hunt/dp/0137142528) by Charlie Hunt and Binu John.

 #### Lesson 1: JVM Overview
 - From Java 7u21, there is [server JRE](http://www.oracle.com/technetwork/java/javase/downloads/server-jre7-downloads-1931105.html) available for UNIX 64 bit OSes.
-It has got it everything jdk has, except no browser plug-in, no auto updater.
+It has got everything JDK has, except no browser plug-in, no auto-updater.

 - Understand the major components of a modern Java Virtual Machine
 	- HotSpot VM runtime
 	- Garbage collector/ memory manager
-		- Generational GC - it partitions the Java heap into two or more regions / generations
+		- Generational GC - it partitions the Java heap into two or more regions/generations
 			- Young vs Old
 		- Permanent Generation - Holds class data structures
 			- In Java 8 - it has been eliminated in favor of a meta-space